 In 2009, Adam earned his J.D. from Texas Wesleyan University School of Law (now the Texas A&M University School of Law), in Fort Worth.
 During law school, he was active in the Tax and Estate Planning Law Organization.

-Mr. Crum conducts workshops for public and private audiences regarding estate planning and asset protection.
-He is a member of numerous professional and civic organizations, including American Bar Association, State Bar of Texas (Member of Sections On: Probate and Estate Planning, General Practice and Solo and Small Firm), Texas Young Lawyers Association, Collin County Bar Association (Member of Sections On: Estate Planning and Family Law), Celina Chamber of Commerce, Prosper Chamber of Commerce, the Prosper Rotary Club and the Nancy Seaberry Frost Arts Endowment.
+Mr. Crum conducts estate planning and asset protection workshops for public and private audiences.
+He is a member of numerous professional and civic organizations, including the American Bar Association, State Bar of Texas, Texas Young Lawyers Association, Collin County Bar Association, and the Nancy Seaberry Frost Arts Endowment.

-Adam and family live in Celina and are active members of First Baptist Church Celina where he teaches Sunday school and is a small group leader for the Church’s youth.
+Adam and family live in Celina and are active members of First Baptist Church Celina where he teaches Sunday school.

 Mrs. Crum’s roots in Collin County, Texas reach back to the 1880s.
 Her ancestors were from Celina, Tennessee, and they were among some of the original settlors who founded Celina, Texas, where her grandfather still farms the original homestead.
 She was born and raised in Celina and graduated from Celina High School in 2002.
 While in high school she was involved in various extracurricular activities (through both her school and church) including cheerleading, mission work and student council.
 She won a state championship as a member of the women’s cross country team.